 We make use of a variety of exam boards, and include IGCSE examinations in English, Mathematics, History and ICT.
 Universities and employers alike accept GCSEs and IGCSEs as equal in status and as qualifying measures for entry as appropriate.
-We are now considering the introduction of BTEC at this level, as a better fit both for innovative study and to subsequent courses we run in the Sixth Form.

 CORE SUBJECTS